Jane Worthington with Andrea Branzi, Alessandro Mendini and Stefano Marzano, working at Mendini’s studio in Milan - 1990s

 Her sculptural work extends this design intelligence beyond use.
 Drawing on the same industrial processes and material knowledge, these works redirect precision towards authorship.
 The sculptures operate as architectural and psychological forms, objects that hold space rather than serve it.

-Alongside her sculptural practice, she collaborates selectively with craft-based and design-conscious partners for whom material intelligence, longevity, and cultural weight take precedence over scale.
+Alongside her sculptural practice and role as an educator, she collaborates selectively with craft-based and design-conscious partners for whom material intelligence, longevity, and cultural weight take precedence over scale.

 News

-Jane Worthington has been shortlisted for the Dubai Urban Elements Design Challenge, an international competition organised by Buildner in collaboration with the Dubai Roads and Transport Authority.
-The competition received submissions from architects and designers across 91 countries, placing it among the largest global design initiatives of 2025.
+Jane Worthington’s work was selected for the shortlist of the Dubai Urban Elements Design Challenge, an international competition organised by Buildner in collaboration with the Dubai Roads and Transport Authority.
+The competition received submissions from design and architecture firms across 91 countries, placing it among the largest global design initiatives of 2025.

 Ethics